 Graduate Scholarship in Natural Resource Conservation Policy

-For a graduate student enrolled in the College of Forestry and Conservation who has a cumulative GPA or 3.0 or higher and out-of-state residency for at the first year of the scholarship.
+This fund provides scholarships for graduate students enrolled in the College of Forestry and Conservation who have a cumulative GPA of 3.0 or higher and have out-of-state residency status for at the first year of the scholarship.
 This scholarship is renewable provided the recipient reapplies each year and remains eligible based on the selection criteria.

 Hawkins Family Scholarship